SmithKy3/rock-paper-scissors-go/README.md

 Simply clone the repo, run `yarn`/`yarn install` followed by `yarn dev` to start up the dev-server on port 3000.
-Run `yarn build` to run in production mode.
+Run `yarn build` to build for production.